 PNI stands for perineural invasion.
 Perineural invasion means that cancer cells from a tumour have become attached to a nerve.
 Nerves are the wires that carry signals between your body and your brain.
 Nerves are found in almost every tissue in the body including the skin, bones, and internal organs.

-Perineural invasion is very rare in non-cancerous (benign) tumours.
-For this reason, when a pathologist finds perineural invasion, it means that the tumour is more likely to be a cancer (a malignant tumour).
+Perineural invasion is very rare in non-cancerous tumours.
+For this reason, when a pathologist finds perineural invasion, it means that the tumour is more likely to be a cancer.

 Perineural invasion is important because cancer cells that have become attached to a nerve are able to travel out of the tumour and int the surrounding normal tissue.
 This can result in the tumour growing back after treatment and worse prognosis.